Find out ‘What is Category Management?’ and ‘How to Bake a Better Pie’:

 ‘Flaky’ Pastry Thinking

-What is Category Management?
-Or ‘Cat Man’?
 Some say Category Management is dead, others say it’s very much alive.
-We agree with the latter and that true Category Management is lived and breathed each day.
-Not something that is touched once every 6 months in a vain effort to demonstrate an artificial understanding of a category and its shoppers.
+We agree with the latter.
+True Category Management lives and breathes each day.

 To find out more about the above see our Category Management Training Masterclass

 If The ‘Choux’ Pastry Fits

 Category Management should no longer occur in isolation once every six months.
 Mutual collaboration needs to be a key part of day-to-day product management.
 There should be a relationship of trust, and the sharing of data, insight, and ideas.
 Gone are the days of oppositional relationships between suppliers and retailers.

 This is the industry standard model used for Category Management.
 It was developed by The Partnering Group and follows the following steps:

 - Define the category (i.e. what products are to be included/excluded).

 - Define the role of the category within the retailer (i.e. which are the most important for driving footfall and sales).